 But with WooCommerce, it is totally the opposite – you build and customize your own site from scratch depending upon your taste and needs.
 The whole control rests with you alone and not with the makers of WooCommerce or any third-party.
 You can install whatever plugins you want for your business to extend the functionality of WordPress.

-Design Options and Customization
+E-Commerce Platform with Best Design Options and Customization

 Though Shopify comes with quite a variety of themes for your online store, WooCommerce works with any WordPress theme you can think of.
 Yes, you heard me right!
 Moreover, there are other dedicated WordPress themes which are created with only WooCommerce in mind.